-During fiscal 2021 and fiscal 2020, we recorded our proportionate share of equity method investments losses of \$.2 million and \$0.9 million, respectively, which is included in the consolidated statements of income and a corresponding decrease to the carrying value of equity method investments on the consolidated balance sheets as of January 29, 2022 and January 30, 2021.
-During fiscal 2021 and fiscal 2020, we did not receive any distributions or have any undistributed earnings of equity method investments.
+During fiscal 2022, fiscal 2021 and fiscal 2020, we recorded our proportionate share of equity method investments losses of \$.1 million, \$8.2 million and \$0.9 million, respectively, which is included on the consolidated statements of income with a corresponding decrease to the carrying value of equity method investments on the consolidated balance sheets as of January 28, 2023 and January 29, 2022.
+We did not receive any distributions or have any undistributed earnings of equity method investments in any fiscal year.